steverafferty/leadconduit-integrations/guide.md

 The `index.js` file may also optionally export a `name` attribute for the module.
 In most cases this is unnecessary, as the name is automatically derived from the package name itself.

 Similarly, each integration within the module may optionally export a `name` value for that integration's endpoint.
 If not present, the name is inferred from that integration’s name.
-For example, the SuppressionList `query_item` integration, with no explicit `name` set, will be show up as “Query Item” in the UI.
+For example, the SuppressionList `query_item` integration, with no explicit `name` set, will show up as “Query Item” in the UI.

+**Warning:** the word "name" is a reserved word.
+So don't name an integration `name`.
+For example, if a service supported lookup by either phone or name, you could not export `{ outbound: { name: require('./lib/name_svc') } }`.

 ## “request and response” vs. “handle”